mtgjson/mtgjson-website/docs/mtggraphql/README.md

 The current rate limits are capped at `1,000` requests per IP Address per hour and `500` requests per key per hour.

+### Typescript Package

+To go along with MTGGraphQL, we have released a Typescript package for your convenience: [`mtggraphql`](https://www.npmjs.com/package/mtggraphql)

 ### Example Authorization

 ```